CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

-# Model-based RNA-Seq analysis
+# Tutorial for differential expression analysis using RNA-seq, a reference genome and pre-existing annotation.

-# Differential expression using a reference genome and pre-existing annotation.
+This repository is a tutorial for differential expression analysis using RNA-Seq data.
+The scripts are set up to run on UConn's Xanadu cluster, including Xanadu-specific SLURM headers and software modules.
+To run it on Xanadu, simply clone this repository and start submitting the scripts by following along with this readme.
+If you are interested in running it elsewhere, you'll need to install the relevant software and alter or remove the SLURM headers, but otherwise, the tutorial is self-contained and pulls the necessary data from ENSEMBL and NCBI.

-This repository is a publicly available tutorial for differential expression analysis using RNA-Seq data.
-All steps have been provided for the UConn CBC Xanadu cluster here with appropriate headers for the Slurm scheduler that can be modified simply to run.
 Commands should never be executed on the submit nodes of any HPC machine.
 If working on the Xanadu cluster, you should use `sbatch scriptname` after modifying the script for each stage.
 Basic editing of all scripts can be performed on the server with tools such as `nano`, `vim`, or `emacs`.
 If you are new to Linux, please use [this](https://bioinformatics.uconn.edu/unix-basics) handy guide for the operating system commands.
-In this guide, you will be working with common bio Informatic file formats, such as [FASTA](https://en.wikipedia.org/wiki/FASTA_format), [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format), [SAM/BAM](https://en.wikipedia.org/wiki/SAM_(file_format)), and [GFF3/GTF](https://en.wikipedia.org/wiki/General_feature_format).
+In this guide, you will be working with common bioinformatic file formats, such as [FASTA](https://en.wikipedia.org/wiki/FASTA_format), [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format), [SAM/BAM](https://en.wikipedia.org/wiki/SAM_(file_format)), and [GFF3/GTF](https://en.wikipedia.org/wiki/General_feature_format).
 You can learn even more about each file format [here](https://bioinformatics.uconn.edu/resources-and-events/tutorials/file-formats-tutorial/).
 If you do not have a Xanadu account and are an affiliate of UConn/UCHC, please apply for one **[here](https://bioinformatics.uconn.edu/contact-us/)**.

 Contents